Etosha safari

 Namibia is a year-round destination, but the best time to visit Sossusvlei, Walvis Bay, Damaraland, Etosha, and Onguma is during the dry season (May to October), when wildlife congregates around scarce water sources and travel conditions are ideal.
 From November to April, rains transform the landscapes into lush, green vistas, attracting migratory birds and offering striking photographic opportunities.
 April to May brings cooler temperatures and fewer crowds, while September to October offers peak wildlife sightings.

-Includes: Accommodation as per itinerary, airport transfers, breakfast and dinner (except for dinner in Walvis Bay and Windhoek), all activities mentioned as included in the itinerary below, private vehicle, fuel, private nature travel guide, park entry and conservation fees, and drinking water in the vehicle.
+Includes: Accommodation as per itinerary, airport transfers, breakfast and dinner (except for dinner in Walvis Bay and Windhoek), all activities mentioned as included in the itinerary below, private vehicle, fuel, private nature travel guide, park entry and conservation fees, 24/7 office support and drinking water in the vehicle.

-Excludes: Flights, dinner in Walvis Bay and Windhoek, lunch, drinks, extra optional activities not specified on the itinerary, gratuities, items of a personal nature, visa fees and comprehensive insurance.
+Excludes: Flights, dinner in Walvis Bay and Windhoek, lunch, drinks, extra optional activities not specified on the itinerary, gratuities, items of a personal nature, mandatory travel and medical insurance, visa fees and comprehensive insurance.

 Thank you!